 If you live in the city, it's more likely than not that you don't have a garden.
 Having an outside space always comes at a premium in urban areas, and if you live in a tall building or block of flats, you may simply be too high up to be anywhere near a garden.
 Unless you live on the top floor and have access rights to the roof.
 Or perhaps you have your own roof terrace you're yet to put to use?

 Roofs provide excellent opportunities for creating a garden, and can be made as attractive and relaxing as their ground floor counterparts.
 Follow our advice on everything from structural considerations to planting and lighting schemes, and become the proud owner of a chic rooftop retreat.
+Then for the latest garden ideas you can visit our feature.

 For more practical know-how, find out how to design a garden from scratch.